bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     max_num_outbound_peers = 100
     ```

-  If you are deploying a validator and sentry edit the validator's config.toml to set a suitable redial period.
+  If you are deploying a validator and sentry edit the validator's config.toml to set a short redial period.

     # Maximum pause when redialing a persistent peer (if zero, exponential backoff is used)
     persistent_peers_max_dial_period = "1s"